 Barobo has limited accommodations.
 We stayed at Viktoria Terazza, where a standard double room costs P800-900.
 We also spotted another accommodation called Traveler’s Inn nearby but weren’t able to ask for rates.

-Similarly, there’s a lot of options in Siargao.
-We stayed at Point 303 in General Luna.
-I highly recommend this one since it’s near the beach for surfing, and it’s reasonably priced as well.
-A room for 2 costs P800-850.
+Similarly, there’s a lot of accommodations in Siargao.
+We stayed at Point 303 Resort in General Luna.
+I highly recommend Point 303 Resort since it’s near the beach for surfing, and it’s reasonably priced as well.
 As with other accommodations in the Philippines, it’s possible to haggle with the rate especially during off-peak season.

 Expenses and total budget

 Island hopping rates in Dinagat Islands and Siargao are expensive, so it’s best to go with at least one other person.
 We were in a group, and we spent about P8000 each.

 Barobo is a small town, and you can explore it via tricycle for a minimum fare.
 Boats for island hopping can be arranged at the back of the public market and costs P1000-1500.